Parity-Time Symmetric Spin-1/2 Richardson-Gaudin Models

-Villazon et al. and Claeys et al. further expand these concepts to study dark states, dissipative dynamics, and open quantum systems, highlighting the relevance of integrable models in modern physics \cite{Villazon,Claeys}.
-The work of De Nadai et al. investigates the integrability properties and the existence of dark states in the XX spin-1 central spin model under the influence of a transverse magnetic field \cite{Nadai}.
+In \cite{Villazon}, the authors demonstrated that the fully anisotropic central spin model with XX Heisenberg interactions is integrable, revealing an extensive set of conserved quantities and exact Bethe ansatz eigenstates that split into bright and dark states, the latter enabling robust quantum memory and limiting spin bath polarization.
+In \cite{Claeys}, the authors solve an open quantum system with collective dissipation by mapping its Liouvillian to a non-Hermitian XXZ Richardson-Gaudin model, revealing a pseudo-Hermitian $\mathcal{PT}$-symmetric spectrum that undergoes dissipative quantum phase transitions through exceptional points, supports a nontrivial steady state, and exhibits quantized eigenvalue ratios and logarithmic spectral gap scaling in the strong-coupling regime.
+In \cite{Nadai}, the integrability of the spin-1 $XX$ central spin model in a tilted magnetic field was proved by constructing its complete set of conserved charges and their polynomial relations, and the emergence of dark states at strong coupling was numerically demonstrated, analogous to the spin-1/2 case.